 Book Your Accommodation

 Places can book out early so be quick or you might miss out!
 Consider how many of your friends are going to stay with you and what type of accommodation you would like.
 Check out our Endorsed Accommodation Providers to see what’s available.

 Download the Free Schoolies Festival™ App (Coming Soon)

-It is available on both the Google Play and Apple App Store.
+It will be available on both the Google Play and Apple App Store.
 The official smartphone app is filled with all the information you need to plan ahead and get organised for the Festival this year.
 It includes heaps of handy links to book your bus and Festival tickets, bus service information, maps, events timetable, planning checklist, links to social media channels and much more.

 Getting around in Victor Harbor

 With your Festival ticket, you get FREE unlimited rides on the Free MAC Schoolies Festival™ Bus.
 You can catch the bus during the day as well as to and from the Festival at night.
 The service runs right through until the close of the Festival each night.
 There will be stops at all of our Endorsed Accommodation Providers from Victor Harbor and Encounter Bay all the way through to Port Elliot.
 Check out the travel page for the map and more info.

 We want you to have an awesome time and that involves staying safe.
 The Encounter Youth Green Team volunteers are always available to help out in the Festival, on buses and in selected accommodation venues.
 Emergency services and first aid are on the Festival site and prepared to help should they need to.
 Victor Harbor itself is a 24hr dry zone during the Festival weekend and there will be extra police around to make sure you all have an awesome time.